rcl-skillsio/docs/assessment.md

 nav_order: 3
 ---

-# Assessment Plans in Skills.IO
+# Assessment Plans in RCL Skills.IO
 **V7**

 A learner will need to be assessed by a mentor to complete a module and earn a digital badge.
 In this section, we will learn about the assessment plan.